altegoist/zoom-recording-downloader-2-google-drive/README.md

 	      }
       }
 ```
+Put the file in Google Drive folder as it is set up in code **COMPLETED_MEETING_IDS_LOG = "drive/MyDrive/Zoom Recordings/completed-downloads.log"** or specify your own path.

 4. You can optionally add other options to the configuration file:

-- Specify the base **download_dir** under which the recordings will be downloaded (default is 'downloads')
+- Specify the base **download_dir** under which the recordings will be downloaded (default is 'drive/MyDrive/Zoom Recordings')
-- Specify the **completed_log** log file that will store the ID's of downloaded recordings (default is 'completed-downloads.log')
+- Specify the **completed_log** log file that will store the ID's of downloaded recordings (default is 'drive/MyDrive/Zoom Recordings/completed-downloads.log')

 ```
       {
               "Storage": {
-                      "download_dir": "downloads",
+                      "download_dir": "drive/MyDrive/Zoom Recordings",
-                      "completed_log": "completed-downloads.log"
+                      "completed_log": "drive/MyDrive/Zoom Recordings/completed-downloads.log"
               }
       }
 ```